General Optimal Polynomial Approximants, Stabilization, and Projections of Unity

+\editA{Approximation problems of this kind were first studied under the engineering lens of filter design in the 1970's and 80's, referred to as \textit{least squares inverses} (see, e.g. \cite{1162358, MR576280, 1163842}).
+It seems this body of work was not known to mathematicians prior to the discussion in \cite{beneteau2019boundary}.}

-A jumping off point for optimal approximants could be considered the work in \cite{fricain2014cyclicity}; the authors study the optimal approximants of the function $1-z$ to characterize the cyclicity of holomorphic functions on the closed unit disk.
-In \cite{beneteau2019boundary}, the authors compute Taylor coefficients of $1 - p_n^*f$ in weighted Hardy spaces (discussed below) when $f$ is a polynomial and prove results about the convergence of $( 1 - p_n^*f )$.
+A \editA{modern} jumping off point for optimal approximants could be considered the work in \cite{fricain2014cyclicity}; the authors study the optimal approximants of the function $1-z$ in order to characterize the cyclicity of holomorphic functions on the closed unit disk.
+In \cite{beneteau2019boundary}, the authors compute Taylor coefficients of $1 - p_n^*f$ in weighted Hardy spaces (discussed below) when $f$ is a polynomial, proving results about the convergence of $( 1 - p_n^*f )$.

-In \cite{beneteau2016orthogonal}, the authors dive into orthogonal polynomials and reproducing kernels to get lower bounds on the moduli of zeros of optimal approximants in Dirichlet-type spaces.
-Then in \cite{beneteau2016zeros}, the authors study a larger class of reproducing kernel Hilbert spaces and give results on accumulation points and lower bounds on the moduli of zeros of optimal approximants.
+\editA{In \cite{beneteau2016zeros}, the authors study a larger class of reproducing kernel Hilbert spaces and give results on accumulation points, along with lower bounds on the moduli of zeros of optimal approximants.
+Then in \cite{beneteau2016orthogonal}, the authors dive into orthogonal polynomials and reproducing kernels in order to get lower bounds on the moduli of zeros of optimal approximants in Dirichlet-type spaces. }

-Following these themes, we would like to develop some theory for different choices of $g$ (cyclic or not) in considering $\|pf - g \|_\h$ and then explore the relationship between optimal approximants and generalized \textit{inner} functions (first studied in \cite{beneteau2017remarks}).
+Following these themes, we would like to develop some theory for different choices of $g$ (cyclic or not) in considering $\|pf - g \|_\h$, and then explore the relationship between optimal approximants and generalized \textit{inner} functions (\editB{this relationship first studied in \cite{beneteau2017remarks}}).
 This will then yield some observations which allow us to explicitly compute $\Pi_{[f]}(1)$ when $f$ is a polynomial.
-Let us first outline some spaces where assumptions (1) and (2) from above hold.